Solar Panel Cost Guide in Byron, MN (2024 Update)

 Is cost the most important consideration when buying solar panels?

-The upfront cost is a very important factor to consider, but whether it’s the most important for you depends on your goals for going solar.
-In places where rooftop space is limited, efficiency can trump the cost.
+Cost is a key factor to consider, but whether it’s the most important for you depends on why you decided to go solar.
+In areas where rooftop space is limited, efficiency can be more important than the cost.
 Other factors that are important to be mindful of are the quality and durability of your solar panels.

 Is making the switch to solar worth it?